create3000/x_ite/docs/_posts/components/TextureProjection/TextureProjector.md

 ### SFFloat [in, out] **nearDistance** -1 <small>-1 or (0,∞)</small>
 {: #fields-nearDistance }

-Minimum distance necessary for texture display.
+Minimum distance necessary for texture display, -1 if unconstrained

 ### SFFloat [in, out] **farDistance** -1 <small>-1 or (0,∞)</small>
 {: #fields-farDistance }

-Maximum distance necessary for texture display.
+Maximum distance necessary for texture display, -1 if unconstrained

 ### SFFloat [out] **aspectRatio**
 {: #fields-aspectRatio }

-*aspectRatio* is the ratio of width and height that is projected.
+*aspectRatio* is the ratio of width and height that is projected, reported as output event when contained image is loaded.

 ### SFNode [in, out] **texture** NULL <small>[X3DTexture2DNode]</small>
 {: #fields-texture }